Danny Amendola Blasted For ‘Oversharing’ After Posting Bitter Rant About Ex-Girlfriend Olivia Culpo

 — E!
 News (@enews) April 19, 2019

 But Danny Amendola’s rant wasn’t over for Culpo’s Instagram fans.
-The NFL star was blasted in the comments section of his “dancing” post as followers called out his now-deleted rant as “a trainwreck of misogyny, gas lighting, oversharing and bitterness.”
+The NFL star was blasted in the comments section of his “dancing” post as followers called out his now-deleted rant as “a trainwreck of misogyny, gaslighting, oversharing and bitterness.”

-Others pointed out that Danny Amendola went on social media to blame Olivia Culpo for “oversharing,” then did worse than that himself.
+Others pointed out that Amendola went on social media to blame Culpo for “oversharing,” then did worse than that himself.
 Amendola was called out for putting the ex-couple’s sex life on blast and he was accused of being “controlling” and wanting his woman to “be in his shadow” or risk her sex life “being graphically discussed” online.

-Others noted that Danny Amendola’s petty rant simply “screamed his insecurities.”
+Others noted that Amendola’s petty rant simply “screamed his insecurities.”

 “He’s no man!” one commenter wrote of the football star.

-Some followers accused Danny Amendola of treating Olivia as “arm candy” and noting that he wasn’t complaining when he was benefitting from her high-profile lifestyle.
+Some followers accused Danny Amendola of treating Olivia as “arm candy” and noting that he wasn’t complaining when he was benefiting from her high-profile lifestyle.
 Others noted that Amendola got plenty of perks from Olivia and her career as an influencer and model when they were a couple, and they questioned how Amendola can claim to be a “private guy” but then post “a novel” about his relationship with Culpo.

-Commenters also flocked to Twitter, where Danny Amendola’s post was screenshotted in its entirety.
+Commenters also flocked to Twitter, where a screenshot of Danny Amendola’s post was posted in its entirety.
 You can see some of the Twitter reaction below.

 Danny Amendola went FULL ON crazy ex boyfriend.
 Hate to see it.